 Spread: 18 inches

 Beautiful emerging lemon yellow foliage with silver stripes, that matures to lime green; short spiked lavender flowers bloom from May through July and make it a wonderful ground cover; vigourous and fast growing, spread may need to be controlled

-Lemon Frost Spotted Dead Nettle features beautiful spikes of lavender flowers rising above the foliage from mid spring to late summer, which are most effective when planted in groupings.
-It's attractive heart-shaped leaves emerge lemon yellow in spring, turning lime green in color with pointy silver spines throughout the season.
+Lemon Frost Spotted Dead Nettle has masses of beautiful spikes of lavender flowers rising above the foliage from mid spring to late summer, which are most effective when planted in groupings.
+Its attractive heart-shaped leaves emerge lemon yellow in spring, turning lime green in color with pointy silver spines throughout the season.
 The fruit is not ornamentally significant.

 Lemon Frost Spotted Dead Nettle is a dense herbaceous perennial with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a high maintenance plant that will require regular care and upkeep, and can be pruned at anytime.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Lemon Frost Spotted Dead Nettle is recommended for the following landscape applications;